OSDeploy/GitBook/osconfig/mdt-quick-example.md

 ---

-## Deploy the Task Sequence
+## Runthe Task Sequence

-Now the fun part.
-Deploy the Task Sequence
+Now the fun part ... run the Task Sequence

 As you can see, this PowerShell Script is running under the System context, so you can pretty much do anything you want.
-Since we added a Read=Host command, press Enter to continue.
+Since we added a Read-Host command, it will stay at this point until you press Enter.

 ![](/assets/2018-05-24_23-42-47.png)